GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_I.md

 - Symbology is used to change the look of features on a map
 - It makes maps more visually appealing and easier to read
-- Colors and styles represent a specific information
+- Colours and styles represent a specific information
 - Symbology is applied to layers, but within the same layer we can assign multiple styles to features
-- the symbology of a layer can be __changed based on one of its attributes__
+- The symbology of a layer can be __changed based on one of the layer's attributes__

 <!---- To Do: add different visualisation for different types of data (discrete vs. continuous values, insert image).
 For example the amount of rainfall/temperature is a continuous value.-->